People don’t just randomly buy whatever they see or like.

 You can call this a lead magnet.
 An incentive your target audience is ready to trade their email address for.

-Once they land on your site, your sales funnel is already in motion.
+Once they land on your site, their buyer’s journey begins, and your sales funnel is already in motion.
 And this is where step two comes in.

 Step 2.
 Send traffic to a SPECIFIC high-converting landing page

-You may already be aware of what a landing page is, but if you’re not sure: it’s a page that you specifically design to convert visitors into leads or customers.
+You may already be aware of what a landing page is, but if you’re not sure: it’s a page that you specifically designed to convert visitors into leads or customers.

 But one major mistake that ruins sales at this point is sending your visitors to a generic web page, like your homepage or some other “non-landing page.”